 July 28 to August 4, 2018

-Sailing Scotland: We will take you on a relaxing sailing trip and take you to a land of peace, tranquility and overwhelming nature.
-Breathtaking landscapes, historical castles and abbeys, as well as wild animals are everywhere to be discovered.
+Scotland west coast: We will take you on a relaxing sailing trip along the Scottish west coast and the inner Hebrides.
+Breathtaking landscapes, historical castles and abbeys, as well as wild sea life and seabirds are there to discover.

 During the trip, we get to see many seabirds: boobies, parrot birds, guillemots, and many more.
 And we have a great opportunity to meet dolphins and whale sharks.